Agoric/agoric-sdk/docs/kernel-promises.md

   syscall.createPromise?
 Specifically the resolverID.
 Someone now cares about the result, and you are the only one who can provide it.
 Please call syscall.notify* with the given resolverID when it changes state."

+* dispatch.release(resolverID)

+  "hey vat, remember that promise? nobody is subscribed anymore, and nobody will ever be subscribed again in the future, so you can forget about it" ???

 * syscall.notifyRedirect(resolverID, newPromiseID)
 * syscall.notifyFulfillToTarget(resolverID, slot)